FugLong/TeensyMIDItoHID/README.md

 - ✅ USB MIDI Host support (up to 4 MIDI devices simultaneously)
 - ✅ HID Keyboard output (appears as generic keyboard to PC)
 - ✅ Configurable MIDI note to keyboard key mappings via SD card
+- ✅ **Multiple mapping files** - each file becomes a profile, switch between them on the fly
+- ✅ **Per-profile fast-press mode** - each mapping file can have its own fast-press settings
 - ✅ Support for modifier keys (Shift, Ctrl, Alt, Meta/Win)
 - ✅ Polyphonic chord support (up to 6 simultaneous keys)
 - ✅ **Fast-press mode** for games that don't recognize held keys